Sydney Uni Sport and Fitness

 Sydney Uni Sport & Fitness (SUSF) is the University of Sydney's sporting body.
 SUSF currently manages and administers more than 40 sport and recreation clubs, also organising sporting and recreation events, and offering student and non-student members a comprehensive range of sporting facilities.
 SUSF also provides sport scholarships and other support to student-athletes.

-Background
+History

+Dorette Margarethe MacCallum was a supporter of women's suffrage and she became the founding President of the Sydney University Women's Sports Association (SUWSA) in 1910.
+MacCallum had been a leading figure of the University Tennis Club and this was one of the three clubs that merged to create the SUWSA.
+24 women students were present, this was a lower percentage representation than for male students anfd their association.
+Each of the women present were asked to sign their commitment to support the SUWSA as the new body intended to challenge the monopoly of the Sydney University Sports Union (of men) over the university's playing fields.
+One of the two dozen women was Jessie Lillingston who would go on to lead similar challenges to the patriarchy.

-On January 1, 2003, the Sydney University Sports Union (1890) and the Sydney University Women's Sports Association (1910) amalgamated and created the country's premier tertiary sporting body.
+On January 1, 2003, the Sydney University Sports Union (1890) and the Sydney University Women's Sports Association (1910) amalgamated.
 In 2008, the organisation was renamed and Sydney Uni Sport & Fitness was launched.
 Today, SUSF manages and administers more than 40 sport and recreation clubs, organises sporting and recreation events and offers sporting facilities to students and the wider Sydney community.

 Sporting events run by SUSF include lunchtime social sport, short courses, tennis coaching, learn to swim and a school holiday sports program.
 Intervarsity Sport competitions, Intercollegiate Sport and Intramural Sport are also run by the organisation.

 Since 1990, SUSF has provided sporting scholarships.